Henry County License Hearing Guide

 Related Guides

-Being arrested for a DUI in Henry, Tennessee can be a frightening and confusing experience.
+Being arrested for a DUI in Henry County, Tennessee can be a frightening and confusing experience.
 Beyond the criminal charges, you're also facing the immediate threat of losing your driver's license.
 It's crucial to understand that the state of Tennessee operates two separate processes: the criminal court case and an administrative process related to your driving privileges.
 This guide focuses on the administrative side, specifically your license suspension and the Administrative License Revocation (ALR) hearing.
 Time is of the essence.
 You have a very limited window to take action and potentially save your license.

-Your License After a DUI Arrest in Henry
+Your License After a DUI Arrest in Henry County

 After a DUI arrest in Henry County, your driver's license is at risk of suspension.
 This process is handled by the Tennessee Department of Safety (TDOS) and is separate from your criminal court case.
 Even if you are ultimately found not guilty in criminal court, your license can still be suspended administratively.
 This is because the standard of proof required for a license suspension is lower than that required for a criminal conviction.
 Think of it as two different battles being fought simultaneously.
 This guide will help you navigate the ALR process and understand your options.